 4. De la Riva Guard

-The de la Riva guard position is extremely popular in Jiu-Jitsu currently and was made famous by the incredible Ricardo de la Riva.
-This guard position is one of my favourite options when playing open guard and no-one can deny its effectiveness in controlling and closing down an opponents passing game.
+The de la Riva guard position very popular in Jiu-Jitsu currently and was made famous by Ricardo de la Riva.
+This open guard position is one of my favourite options when playing open guard, and no-one can deny its effectiveness in controlling and closing down an opponent's passing game.
 In this guard position, one leg is wrapped around the back of the opponents lead leg from the outside, usually with the ankle or Gi pants controlled with one hand, and the other hand gripping the opposite sleeve or collar.

-While this position was certainly elaborated upon and developed into a very slick and sophisticated system by de la Riva, the pattern of leg entanglement it involves predates him by many years, and it has long been used in Judo newaza, albeit in a somewhat more primitive manner.
-In the video below you can see 9th Dan Judo Master Tsunetane Oda demonstrating a sweep from a very ‘de la Riva’ like guard position in the early 1900’s:
+While this position was undoubtedly elaborated upon and developed into a very slick and sophisticated system by de la Riva, the pattern of leg entanglement it involves predates him by many years, and it has long been used in Judo newaza, albeit in a somewhat more primitive manner.
+Is the video below you can see 9th Dan Judo Master Tsunetane Oda demonstrating a sweep from a very 'de la Riva' like guard position in the early 1900s:

 5. The Peruvian Necktie

 The Peruvian necktie is a submission that has elements of both a neck crank and a choke.
 It is essentially a modified guillotine type choke from a front headlock position on a turtled opponent.
 The arms are threaded in an ‘over-under’ pattern with the hands gripped underneath the opponent’s chin.
 The leg on the ‘arm-over’ side is then thrown over the opponents back, and the submission is applied by leaning back and applying pressure to the opponent’s neck.